“Play is the primary way children were designed to learn.”

 How do you teach children about sustainability?

-In our outdoor play spaces, children can witness the seasons changing, see animals and insects, get their hands dirty and play in the sand.
-They love, respect and understand nature because they are immersed in it and talk about it with staff every day.
+In our outdoor play spaces, children can witness the seasons changing, see animals and insects, get their hands dirty and play in the sand, dirt and water.
+They love, respect and understand nature because they are immersed in it and talk about it with our educators every day.

-Aside from our amazing play spaces, we have a thriving veggie patch, worm farm, chickens and water tank.
-We even use our garden produce in the kitchen so children can see where food comes from and how to grow their own.
+Aside from our inviting outdoor play spaces, we have a thriving veggie patch, worm farm, chickens and water tank.
 Children get hands-on experience in cooking projects where they can see, touch and taste.

 Why is sustainability so important to Gamumbi?